Collab4exaNBody/doc_exaStamp/README.md

 ```bash
 bash install.sh
 ```
-This will create a folder called `sloth_doc` in which users will find the `index.html` file needed to open the documentation with their preferred browser.
+This will create a folder called `exaStamp_doc` in which users will find the `index.html` file needed to open the documentation with their preferred browser.